 - Pumping of 2 MW power for lifting water from the bottom to the upper tank.

 - Underground pipeline inlet and outlet water length 5.5 km.

 - Wind farm with three turbines total capacity of 2.7 MW, in the "Stravokountouras" in Raches, with future placement 4 others in place Perdiki total capacity of 1.8 MW

-- Control Center and Dispatching in the existing local station of Agios Kirykos, who will be upgraded.
+- Control Center in the existing local station of Agios Kirykos, who will be upgraded.

 The process of generating electricity from the hybrid project is as follows: